15 Free Tools for Web-Based Collaboration

 Twiddla touts itself as a free, web-based meeting playground.
 Twiddla is an exceptional, no-hassle whiteboard solution for collaborating online.
 You can browse websites and draw on them, share files, and chat with your team.
 There’s even an “audio” option so you can communicate verbally (great for people who don’t draw well).
 Whether you’re critiquing a design or surfing the web for design inspiration, you’ll definitely find a use for Twiddla.

-Wetpaint is a freeform collaboration application that brings in features from wikis, blogs, forums, and social networks.
+Wetpaint is a freeform online collaboration tool that brings in features from wikis, blogs, forums, and social networks.
 Because it’s simple to use and requires no technical expertise, it’s an excellent platform for generating content from different sources which you can use “as-is” or on your website.

 If you’ve been a web worker for a significant period of time, there’s little chance that Skype has evaded you.
-In case you haven’t heard of it, Skype is an application that allows you to make telephone calls over the internet (the technology is called Voice over Internet Protocol – or VoIP).
+In case you haven’t heard of it, Skype is a web based collaboration software that allows you to make telephone calls over the internet (the technology is called Voice over Internet Protocol – or VoIP).
 You can make free calls to other Skype users and toll-free numbers, and even landlines/cell phones for a small fee.
 Aside from its VoIP feature, there are also built-in features for instant messaging (IM), video conferencing, and file sharing.

 If you want to manage projects using a desktop application to conduct your remote/web-based collaboration, check out Spicebird – a robust, open-source platform for all your collaboration requirements.
 It has a built-in instant messaging chat system, a group calendar, an address book to place your team’s contact information, and much more.
 View the video demonstration to get a feel for what Spicebird is all about.